Traditional birth attendant: Training and focus of work

 Traditional birth attendants are often older women, respected in their communities.
 They consider themselves as private health care practitioners who respond to requests for service.
 The focus of their work is to assist women during delivery and immediately post-partum.
 Frequently their assistance includes helping with household chores.
+Women may see a TBA to treat problems with infertility or other reproductive health issues as well.

 TBAs may not have any formal training on how to attend pregnant women.
 Many are highly experienced in well woman care including how to recognize and respond appropriately to complications of pregnancy.
 It is a matter of discussion whether the lack of education in some TBAs and the way many attend deliveries are risky for the mothers and their babies.
 Evaluating the impact of these traditional practitioners on health outcomes requires taking into consideration additional factors such as poverty, availability of health services, or institutional support.

 It is being increasingly recognized that TBAs may have a role to play in improving health outcomes in developing countries because of their access to communities and the relationships they share with women in local communities, especially if women are unable to access skilled care.
 Some countries, training institutes and non-governmental agencies are initiating efforts to train TBAs in basic and emergency obstetric care, family planning, and other maternal health topics, in order to enhance the links between modern health care services and the community, and to improve the chances for better health outcomes among mothers and babies.
 There is little evidence of large-scale effectiveness of targeted intervention programmes for training TBAs, as they are rarely integrated within a general strategy for improving maternal and child care.